 Don’t take advantage of them.
 You don’t want to lose a good friend or make family gatherings awkward because you didn’t repay a loan.
 Put the terms of the loan in writing and then stick to it.

-Only ask help from family and friends that you keep in contact with, otherwise they’ll think that the only time you call them is when you want something.
+Only ask for help from family and friends that you keep in contact with, otherwise, they’ll think that the only time you call them is when you want something.

 The pride of home ownership is a great feeling, knowing that you’ve worked hard to achieve a milestone that many others aren’t fortunate to reach.

 The downside of owning a home is all of the repairs that spring up, which can make it feel like a money pit.